 Nathan is a senior research associate in the Space and Planetary Physics research group, in the Department of Physics, at Lancaster University.
 He is a space physicist studying the interaction between the solar wind and the Earth's magnetosphere.
-He works with Dr. Adrian Grocott and other members of the SPP research group.

 His research interests include studying the interaction between the solar wind, a continuous flow of charged particles emitted by the Sun, and the Earth's magnetic field, known as the magnetosphere.
 He is an avid aurora fan and is a member of Lancaster's AuroraWatch UK team.